Your Questions Answered

-We do not have any options for adding different font sizes.
-The current text styles have been rigorously tested both for how they fit into our overall design and, more importantly, for accessibility.
+Changing fonts is not an available feature at this time.
+The current text styles have been rigorously tested both for how they fit into the overall design and, more importantly, for accessibility.
 We introduce new styles carefully and deliberately.

 |Self-contained images and graphics make it easy to share||